rcn-ee/tidl-api/docs/source/example.rst

 The :term:`network<Network>` used in the example is jacintonet11v2.
 It has 14 layers.
 Input to the network is RGB image of 224x224.
 Users can specify whether to run the network on EVE or C66x.

+The example code sets ``buffer_factor`` to 2 to create duplicated ExecutionObjectPipelines with identical ExecutionObjects to perform double buffering, so that host pre/post-processing can be overlapped with device processing (see comments in the code for details).
+The following table shows the loop overall time over 10 frames with single buffering and double buffering, ``./imagenet -f 10 -d <num> -e <num>``.

+.. list-table:: Loop overall time over 10 frames
+   :header-rows: 1

+   * - Device(s)
+     - Single Buffering (buffer_factor=1)
+     - Double Buffering (buffer_factor=2)
+   * - 1 EVE
+     - 1744 ms
+     - 1167 ms
+   * - 2 EVEs
+     - 966 ms
+     - 795 ms
+   * - 1 C66x
+     - 1879 ms
+     - 1281 ms
+   * - 2 C66xs
+     - 1021 ms
+     - 814 ms

 .. note::
     The predicitions reported here are based on the output of the softmax layer in the network, which are not normalized to the real probabilities.